igalakhov/intro1-FinalProject/Explanation.md

 # Explanation of my code

-As requested a couple of weeks ago...
+As requested around a month ago

 ## Backstory